jackfrys/recipe-man/README.md

 * `cd ..`
 * `npm start`

 Make sure an instance of `mongod` is running as well.
+You can install mongoDB using Homebrew.

 ## Editing all objects
 The admin view can be accessed in the backend repo in the `angular` subdirectory.
 It provides a simple Angular-based UI for editing all objects.
 You must log in with an admin account - `admin:admin`.